Tz'enah Ur'enah: Editions and translation

 Jewish woman reading the Tseno Ureno in Vilnius, 1930.

 There have been at least 300 editions of the book, starting in the 1590s.
 The oldest surviving edition dates to 1622, printed in Hanau.
 According to this edition, there were three previous editions - one printed in Lublin and two in Kraków - but they were already rare, and no copy of any of them has survived.

 The format and contents of the book varied with the edition.
-The 1622 edition was published as two volumes, while later editions were mostly singular volumes.
+The 1622 edition was published as two volumes, while later editions were mostly single volumes.
 Other modifications to later publications included illumination, the addition of Biblical apocryphal texts, and updating the text itself to reflect changes to the language of publication over time.

 Parts of the Tseno Ureno were translated into German in 1910 by Bertha Pappenheim as Zennah u-Reenah.
 Only the first part of her translation of the Women's Bible appeared (Bereschit, corresponding to the Book of Genesis).
 The translations of the second and third books (Schemot and Wajikra) have apparently been lost.

-Morris M. Faierstein published a first critical translation into English in 2017.

 The book continues in print today, especially for Hasidic communities.

 ArtScroll published a two-volume English translation in 1993 (ISBN 0899069258), under the title The Weekly Midrash: Tz'enah Ur'enah the Classic Anthology of Torah Lore and Midrashic Commentary.
+In 2017, Morris M. Faierstein published a first critical translation into English, based on the 1622 edition.